 Many who are primarily familiar with Design-Bid-Build think of Design-Build as the only "alternative" delivery option.
-Several states' attempts at legislating alternative project delivery have been very successful in adding one or two options to the traditional list of one (Design-Bid-Build).
+Several states' attempts (ref. the Introduction in this handbook for Texas, Florida) at legislating alternative project delivery have been very successful in adding one or two options to the traditional list of one (Design-Bid-Build).
 Few it seems, however, have included all the options very clearly.